1. What is ECO?

 - a relevant district heating connection.

-For a non-exhaustive list of measures available under CERO, please refer to our ECO2 Measures Table.
+For a non-exhaustive list of measures available under CERO please refer to our ECO2t measures table.

-3. What is the rural sub-obligation under CSCO?
+2. What is the rural component of CERO?

-The rural sub-obligation is a sub-obligation under the (CSCO).
-Suppliers must achieve at least 15% of their total CSCO by either promoting qualifying actions to members of the affordable warmth group (AWG) living in a rural area or to any domestic premises in a deprived rural area.
-Our online CSCO Tool helps you to identify areas that are considered rural areas or deprived rural areas.
+Suppliers must achieve at least 15% of their phase 3 CERO obligation by promoting qualifying actions to domestic premises in a rural area.
+Our online tool helps you to identify areas that are considered rural.

 1. When can a boiler be replaced or repaired under HHCRO?

-Under the Home Heating Cost Reduction Obligation (HHCRO), a boiler can be repaired or replaced if it results in a reduction in heating costs for the premises and meets certain conditions.
+Under the Home Heating Cost Reduction Obligation (HHCRO), a boiler can be repaired or replaced where it results in a reduction in heating costs for the premises and meets certain conditions.
 There are three eligible boiler measures: non-qualifying boiler installations, qualifying boiler replacements, and qualifying boiler repairs.
-For more information about the definition of qualifying boiler and eligibility criteria, please refer to Chapter 6 and Appendix 3 of the ECO2 Guidance: Delivery.
+For more information about the definition of qualifying boiler and eligibility criteria, please refer to Chapter 5 and Appendix 3 of the ECO2t Guidance: Delivery.

-2. What is the affordable warmth group (AWG)?
+2. What is the Help to Heat Group?

-To be a member of the affordable warmth group (AWG) the person must in receipt of certain benefits.
-The person who a measure is delivered to under the Home Heating Cost Reduction Obligation (HHCRO) must be either a member of the affordable warmth group (AWG) or must live with a member.
-Information about the types of benefits a person must receive to be a member of the AWG is in Chapter 6 and Appendix 2 of our ECO2 Guidance: Delivery.
+To be a member of the Help to Heat Group the person must be in receipt of certain benefits.
+The person to whom a measure is delivered under the Home Heating Cost Reduction Obligation (HHCRO) must be either a member of the Help to Heat Group or reside with a member of the Help to Heat Group.
+Information about the types of benefits a person must be in receipt of to be a member of the Help to Heat Group is provided in Chapter 5 and Appendix 2 of our ECO2t Guidance: Delivery.

-More information on how to prove receipt of a qualifying benefit is in our AWG guidance note.
+More information on how to prove receipt of a qualifying benefit is provided in our Help to Heat Group guidance note.

-3. How can the data matching service be used to identify affordable warmth group customers?
+3. How can the data matching service be used to identify Help to Heat Group customers?

-A data matching service has been set up by the Energy Saving Trust (EST) to assist installers and suppliers by confirming affordable warmth group (AWG) eligibility without the need to obtain benefit letters from the consumer.
+A data matching service has been set up by the Energy Saving Trust (EST) to assist installers and suppliers by confirming Help to Heat Group eligibility without the need to obtain benefit letters from the consumer.

-Through this service, you can provide basic customer details to the EST who will then send this to the Department of Work and Pensions (DWP) to confirm that the customer receives an eligible benefit.
-If the DWP confirms this (via EST), this can be used to demonstrate that a person is a member of the AWG.
+Through this service you can provide basic customer details to the EST who will in turn send this to the Department of Work and Pensions (DWP) to confirm that the customer receives an eligible benefit.
+If the DWP confirms this (via EST), this can be used to demonstrate that a person is a member of the Help to Heat Group.
 If a supplier wishes to rely on a DWP confirmation, it must include the reference number provided by EST when notifying the measure, this is the ‘DWP reference number’ in the notification template.
-No further documentation will be required to demonstrate the AWG membership of that person.
+No further documentation will be required to demonstrate the Help to Heat Group membership of that person.

 This service is not free and installers may arrange a contract with the data matching service provider (EST) if they wish to sign up.
 For further information on how to sign up please contact Energy Saving Trust at Referrals@est.org.uk.

-4. How can the Energy Saving Advice Service be used to identify affordable warmth group (AWG) customers?
+4. How can the Energy Saving Advice Service be used to identify Help to Heat Group customers?

-One of the ways suppliers can demonstrate that consumers are eligible AWG members is through a referrals system administered by the Energy Saving Advice Service (ESAS) in England and Wales.
+One of the ways in which suppliers can demonstrate that consumers are eligible Help to Heat Group members is through a referrals system administered by the Energy Saving Advice Service (ESAS) in England and Wales.
 The ESAS service is no longer available in Scotland.
-However, Ofgem E-Serve will still accept ‘matched’ Home Energy Scotland (HES) references dated within 18 months before the completion of the measure as verification of AWG eligibility.

-The ESAS referrals service directs interested consumers to ECO obligated energy suppliers.
-This service includes verification of customer AWG eligibility benefits via a link with the Department of Work and Pensions.
+The ESAS service runs a data check with the Department for Work and Pensions (DWP) to confirm eligibility against the help to heat group benefit criteria.
+Eligible customers may be referred on to an obligated supplier.
 This service produces a unique reference number for each referral that is then provided to an obligated supplier.

-Suppliers can only produce a ‘matched’ reference number as part of their monthly notification of the relevant measure to demonstrate AWG eligibility.
+Suppliers can only produce a ‘matched’ reference number as part of their monthly notification of the relevant measure to demonstrate Help to Heat Group eligibility.

 Find out more about ESAS on the Energy Saving Trust website.